alanklement/worm-vm/README.md

 optional arguments:
   -h, --help     show this help message and exit
   -v, --verbose  Sets verbose level.
-Use 'vv' for extra info
+Use 'vvv' for extra info